 Hilda Hakkinen, 111

-Hilda Hakkinen was born in Southern Ostrobothnia, Finland on March 18, 1894 and died in the same region on December 31, 2005 at the age of 111 years, 288 days.
+Hilda Hakkinen was born in Southern Ostrobothnia, Russian Empire (now Finland) on March 18, 1894 and died in the same region on December 31, 2005 at the age of 111 years, 288 days.
 At the time of her death, she was the oldest living person in Finland.
 She remains the oldest person ever from Southern Ostrobothnia and the second oldest Finnish person ever.